khaiqnguyen93/Java_quick_challenges/README.md

+#Commit 3
+2 - Add Chicken and Duck
+Using the default method for behaviors interface, any overridden will be implemented on each concrete class.

 #Commit 2
 1b - Optimize code for maintaining, instead of setting the behavior methods coupling in class, I separate it to Interfaces.